Joseph A. Langone Jr.: Early life

 Langone was born in Boston on September 8, 1896.
 He attended St. Mary's Parochial School, Warren Grammar School, and English High School.

 His father, Joseph A. (Giuseppe Antonio) Langone Sr., was an Italian immigrant from Marsico Nuovo, Potenza, who opened a successful funeral home in Boston and is credited with bringing the Order of the Sons of Italy in America to Massachusetts.
 In 1907, Langone Sr. was awarded a bronze medal by the Italian government for "notable progress in business and finance and society".
-From 1923-24, he represented the Fifth Suffolk District in the Massachusetts House of Representatives.
+From 1923 to 1924, he represented the Fifth Suffolk District in the Massachusetts House of Representatives.

 As a first lieutenant in the Massachusetts State Guard, Langone Jr. led a company during the Boston Police Strike of 1919.
 He followed in his father's footsteps and became an undertaker, eventually running the family funeral home in the North End.
 In 1927, the Langone funeral home handled the funeral of Sacco and Vanzetti, a historic event that drew thousands of mourners.
 According to the Boston Globe, it was "one of the most tremendous funerals of modern times."